 A water top up system is fitted to this model.
 This enables the water level in the boiler to be monitored and topped up to keep the engine in steam for long periods.

-Once the locomotive is in operation as detailed in the previous sections, water can be added to the boiler at any time during the run as follows.
+Once the locomotive is in operation as detailed in the previous sections, water must be added to the boiler from time to time during the run as follows.